 There are some costs you should consider when buying and selling shares through an online broker.
 The main fees applicable to buying and selling shares are account fees and commissions.
 Online brokers will charge different account fees.
 For example, they may charge you a monthly, quarterly or annual account fee.
 Sometimes, fees may be waived if you make a minimum number of trades, or if your account is a certain size.

 Typically, when you spread bet shares, an additional spread will be built into the price of the shares displayed on the trading platform.
 This will be applicable upon execution of any order.
 The additional spread is one of the costs associated with placing a spread bet on a share.

 When trading share CFDs, a commission will be charged upon execution of any order.
 Minimum commission charges may apply.
 Commissions can be charged at a flat rate, or as a percentage.

 An investment portfolio is a collection of assets held by an individual.
 Most portfolios are made up of shares, bonds, mutual funds and exchange traded funds (ETFs).
-However, they can also include cash, real estate and ‘hard’ assets such as gold.
+However, they can also include cash, real estate investment trusts and ‘hard’ assets such as gold.
 Generally they will contain a mixture of different asset classes.